Summer 2026 — Policies

 Resource usage

-For POTDs and homework assignments, you may consult with any outside source you wish in the completion of your work.
-This includes but is not limited to, web tutorials, a different book, classmates, a friend, or a TA.
-However, if you do consult with any outside source, including Generative AI tools (such as ChatGPT) and other classmates), you must clearly cite/reference every source that you consult and you must answer each question in your own words.
+For POTDs and learning portfolio modules, you may consult with any outside source you wish in the completion of your work.
+This includes but is not limited to web tutorials, a different book, classmates, or a friend.
+However, if you do consult with any outside source, including generative AI tools (such as LLMs, Copilot, ChatGPT, Claude, etc) and other classmates, you must clearly cite/reference every source that you consult, and you must answer each question in your own words.

 I cannot stress this enough.
 Any submission that is a straight copy of anyone else's that is turned in with the justification of "we were working together and thus it is okay" will result in a zero grade for all collaborators.
 I simply request that if you work together, take the time to understand the answer and write it down in your own words.